 Figure 6: Adding an Automated RDSH Farm in VMware Horizon 7 Administrator

-After the single master image has been published in the environment, it can take only 1 to 2 seconds, on average, to create a VM.
+After the single golden image has been published in the environment, it can take only 1 to 2 seconds, on average, to create a VM.
 Scaling out from 1 RDSH VM to 51 RDSH VMs takes less than 2 minutes.

 Deployment at Scale

 A single Horizon 7 virtual-desktop pod consists of Horizon Connection Servers, shared storage, a database server, and vSphere and network infrastructure.
 With Cloud Pod Architecture, you can join multiple pods together and manage this pod federation globally through a single entitlement layer.

 To verify the configuration maximums for Cloud Pod Architecture, refer to the VMware Horizon 7 sizing limits and recommendations (2150348) Knowledge Base article.
 IT can aggregate multiple pods in either the same data center or different data centers, and entitle users to a desktop in any location.

 VMware vSAN (included as part of Horizon 7 Enterprise Edition) offers simple, hyper-converged storage that is easy to provision and manage.
 When combined with Horizon 7, VMware vSAN offers the ability to deploy a linear, scalable hyper-converged virtual desktop and application solution.
 VMware vSAN has tight integration with Horizon 7 and provides optimized storage policies that are automatically enabled, depending on the deployment type.